Major Hospital Quality Measurement Sets

 - Communication with doctors and with nurses.

-- Responsiveness of hospital staff.
+- Responsiveness of hospital staff to patients' needs.

 - Hospital cleanliness and quietness.

 - Discharge information and patients' understanding of care when leaving the hospital.

 Patients are also asked to rate the hospital overall and their willingness to recommend the hospital to others.

 Download the CAHPS Hospital Survey and learn more about its implementation.

 Data Source: Scores from the CAHPS Hospital Survey are available from the Care Compare website.

 The CAHPS Child Hospital Survey is a standardized survey instrument that asks about the experiences of pediatric patients and their parents or guardians with inpatient care.
 This survey asks about various aspects of patient experience that are important to children and their parents/guardians; the 16 measures cover the following four topics: